Repointing Cost

 To help you understand the process of hiring someone to repoint your brick walls, here is a step.
 By step breakdown:

-- Before the repointing can begin, water will usually be sprayed onto the area that needs repairing as this will prevent the mortar from drying too quickly.
+- Before the repointing can begin, water will usually be sprayed onto the area that needs repairing, as this will prevent the mortar from drying too quickly.

 - Once the wall has been dampened, the bricklayer will then remove the old mortar, followed by clearing away any dust or debris from the surrounding areas.

-- The mortar will then be left to dry until it can be touched with leaving fingerprint marks.
+- The mortar will then be left to dry until it can be touched without leaving fingerprint marks.
 At this stage, they will then brush or wipe off any excess mortar to make it look neat and smooth.

 Can I Repoint a Brick Wall Myself?